 Delete old backups & configs from the server

-Server files and databases should be regularly backed up.
+We should regularly back up server files and databases.
 It is recommended to store backup files on third-party storage services like an S3 instance.
 If your server has old backup files and configuration files, delete them or move them locally from the server.

 Mask server IP Behind a Cloud Firewall